-Guidelines are skeptical about adding liothyronine to levothyroxine to treat hypothyroidism, but some patients are convinced that the combination works better for them.
+Guidelines are skeptical about adding liothyronine to levothyroxine as a treatment for hypothyroidism, but some patients are convinced that the combination works better for them.

 Your hypothyroid patient complains that she still does not feel well despite taking levothyroxine (LT4).
 She has been researching on the Internet, and has read many accounts from patients in her situation who say that they feel much better when their doctors add another thyroid hormone “called T3 or something…”